Quality of Care

 How We Report Unplanned Hospital-Wide Readmissions

-Hospital readmissions are not counted if the patient was originally admitted for certain conditions, such as cancer or a psychiatric diagnosis; if the patient left the hospital against doctor’s advice; or if the readmission was already planned before the patient left the hospital.
+The unplanned hospital-wide readmissions measure is based on the number of patients who were unexpectedly admitted to the hospital for any reason within 30 days of being discharged from a hospital stay.
+This measure does not count hospital readmissions if the patient was originally admitted for certain conditions, such as cancer or a psychiatric diagnosis; if the patient left the hospital against doctor’s advice; or if the readmission was already planned before the patient left the hospital.

 For more information, download the quality data reported on CompareMaine.